Density Calculator

 How to Calculate Mass From Density and Volume

-Using the formula above, it’s also possible to calculate mass if the density and volume are known.
-Using algebra, we can rewrite the formula above to allow finding mass.
+Using the formula above, it’s also possible to calculate the mass if the density and volume are known.
+We can rearrange the formula above to find the mass.

-For example, let’s find the mass of an object with a density of 4 pounds per cubic foot and a volume of 3 cubic feet.
+For example, let’s find the mass m of an object with a density of 4 g/cm3 and a volume of 3 cm3.

 How to Calculate Volume using Mass and Density